What Is Electrical Grounding?

 ELECTRICAL GROUNDING or "Grounding" originally began as a safety measure used to help prevent people from accidentally coming in contact with electrical hazards.
 Think of your refrigerator.
 It is a metal box standing on rubber feet with electricity running in and out of it.
 You use magnets to hang your child's latest drawing on the metal exterior.
 The electricity running from the outlet and through the power cord to the electrical components inside the refrigerator are electrically isolated from the metal exterior or chassis of the refrigerator.

 Grounding is used to protect that person.
-By connecting a wire from the metal frame of the refrigerator to the ground, if the chassis inadvertently becomes charged for any reason, the unwanted electricity will travel down the wire and out safely into the earth; and in the process, trip the circuit-breaker stopping the flow of electricity.
-Obviously, that wire has to connect to something that is in turn connected to the earth or ground outside.
+By connecting a green ground wire from the metal frame of the refrigerator, if the chassis inadvertently becomes charged for any reason, the unwanted electricity will travel through the wire back to your electrical panel, and tripping the circuit-breaker stopping the flow of electricity.
+Additionally, that wire must be connected to something that is in turn connected to the earth or ground outside.
 Typically this connection is a grounding electrode, such as a ground rod.

-The process of electrically connecting to the earth itself is often called "earthing", particularly in Europe where the term "grounding" is used to describe the above ground wiring.
-The term "Grounding" is used in America to discuss both earthing and grounding.
+The process of electrically connecting to the earth itself is often called "earthing", particularly in Europe where the term "grounding" is used to describe the above-ground wiring.
+The term "Grounding" is used in America to discuss both below-grade earthing and above-grade grounding.